mdfnam/QnA/Foundation: English Grammar.md

   <img src="https://github.com/mdfnam/QnA/assets/156814846/529dfc11-d675-4d18-abdc-8df61fd7b458" width="430">
 </p>

-**Note:** When discussing the word 'Allah’, it is important to use 'The Word Allah' for being respectful as we are discussing the word 'Allah’, not addressing Allah (SWT) Himself.
+**Note:** When discussing the word 'Allah’, it is important to use "The Word Allah" for being respectful as we are discussing the word 'Allah’, not addressing Allah (SWT) Himself.

 ## Idea
-- **Identification:** Abstract nouns often represent `concepts` (justice, freedom, and mercy), `emotions` (happiness, sorrow, and anger), `thoughts` (opinion, theory, and imagination), `beliefs` (hope, faith, and trust), `feelings` (love, fear, and excitement), `qualities` (beauty, honesty, and intelligence), or `states of being` (confusion, anxiety, and peace).
+- **Identification:** Abstract nouns often represent `concepts` (justice, freedom and mercy), `emotions` (happiness, sorrow and anger), `thoughts` (opinion, theory and imagination), `beliefs` (hope, faith and trust), `feelings` (love, fear and excitement), `qualities` (beauty, honesty and intelligence), or `states of being` (confusion, anxiety and peace).
 - **Suffixes:** Certain suffixes can indicate abstract nouns.
-For example, words ending in `ism` (capitalism, socialism), `ity` (equality, purity), `ment` (development, improvement), `tion` (education, communication), `ance` (guidance, acceptance), `sion` (collision, decision) and `ing` (swimming, cooking) are often associated with abstract concepts.
+For example, words ending with `ism` (capitalism, socialism), `ity` (equality, purity), `ment` (development, improvement), `tion` (education, communication), `ance` (guidance, acceptance), `sion` (collision, decision) and `ing` (swimming, cooking) are often associated with abstract concepts.
-- **Gerund:** A gerund is a form of a verb that functions as a noun in a sentence.
-It is created by adding the "ing" suffix to the base form of a verb.
-Example: The word "swimming" can function as both a verb and a gerund (a verbal noun).
+- **Gerund:** A gerund (pronounced jer-and) is a form of a verb that functions as a noun in a sentence.
+It is created by adding the "ing" suffix to the base form of a verb. *Example:* The word "swimming" can function as both a verb and a gerund (a verbal noun).
 As a verb: "I am swimming in the pool".
-Here, "swimming" is used as a present participle verb indicating the action of swimming.
+Here, `swimming` is used as a present participle verb indicating the action of swimming.
 As a gerund: "Swimming is good exercise".
-In this case, "swimming" is used as a gerund, functioning as a noun.
+In this case, `swimming` is used as a gerund, functioning as a noun.
 It represents the idea or concept of the activity rather than describing a specific action.
-- **Idea-Adjective-Adverb:** Islam-Islamic-Islamically.
-Example: He embraced Islam and became a Muslim.
+- **Idea-Adjective-Adverb:** Islam-Islamic-Islamically. *Example:* He embraced Islam and became a Muslim.
 To gain knowledge about the religion, he enrolled himself in an Islamic institute.
 Now, he dresses Islamically and goes there every day after Fajr.

 ## Defining Articles
 Articles precede nouns, serving the purpose of indicating whether the noun refers to something specific & identifiable or something nonspecific & general.
 In English, we have three articles, they are ‘a’, ‘an’ and ‘the’.